Google Polymer

 Components of Polymer:

-When the production ready version 1.0 of Polymer was announced, it was announced that it will have different sets of element product lines.
+When Polymer announced the production-ready version 1.0, it included various sets of element product lines.
 These are reusable building blocks that are pre-built for developers and will enable an ecosystem of modular building blocks.
 These elements are as follows:

 Fe – Iron Elements: